Vihaan30g/ros2-notes/week_2_1.md

 ### 5. Deadline
 Sets a time limit for how often a message should arrive.
-If not received in time, it’s considered a missed deadline.
+If not received within this limit, the sys will notify us.
 **Options:**
 Duration (e.g., 500ms)